Welcome to Johns Hopkins University!

 1. Once you are accepted into Summer at Hopkins, you will receive notification of your Initial Payment in the online application portal.
 Please pay this amount to initiate the F-1 Visa process.

-2. Next, you will be sent an email notification by the Johns Hopkins Office of International Services.
-This email will outline how to request your I-20.
-If you have questions or concerns about entering the United States with a student visa, please contact the JHU Office of International Services.
+2. Within 7-10 business days, you should receive an email notification from the Johns Hopkins Office of International Services.
+This email will outline how to request your I-20 using the iHopkins portal.
+If you have questions or concerns about entering the United States with a student visa, please contact the Office of International Services.

 3. You will also need to secure the approved health insurance coverage.